debug45/PermissionWizard/README.md

 }
 ```

 Unfortunately, the ability to work with certain permission types is limited by default system API.
-For example, you can check the current status of a local network permission by requesting it only.
+For example, you can check the current status of a local network permission only by requesting it.

 ### Info.plist